Student Health Advisory Committee (SHAC)

 SHAC’s primary goal is to advise the executive director of Cougar Health Services and act as a liaison among students, student government, and administrators.
 SHAC conducts program and service reviews, recommends development and establishment of new programs, reviews the department budget, and advises on financial matters.

 Students on SHAC work closely with staff to provide guidance and feedback on services and initiatives related to mental, physical, and emotional health.

 Student members have the opportunity to advocate for student concerns, influence decisions around health services and initiatives, develop an understanding of managing health services and initiatives on a college campus, and develop communication and leadership skills.

-If you’re interested in joining SHAC, contact Melissa Painter.
+If you’re interested in joining SHAC, contact Rachel Oliver.

 Peer Health Education

 Peer health educators are a diverse group of undergraduate leaders who work with our health promotion team to educate and empower fellow students.
-Students who participate in this program facilitate workshops, organize events, collect data, and collaborate with campus partners.
+Students who participate in this program facilitate workshops, represent CHS at campus events, table, and collaborate with campus partners.

-Peer educators will develop leadership and public speaking skills, foster positive working relationships, and gain foundational knowledge in a variety of health topics, including violence prevention, mental health, substance use, and life skills.
+Peer educators will develop leadership and public speaking skills, foster positive working relationships, and gain foundational knowledge in a variety of health topics, including violence prevention, mental health, substance use, and sexual health.

 Peer education is a volunteer position open to all WSU undergraduate students.
-Participants are required to complete an introductory training on Sunday, January 13th and Sunday, January 20th from 10:00 am – 4:00 pm.
-Volunteers will need to commit to 30 hours per semester and attend bi-weekly meetings on Wednesdays from 4:00 – 5:30pm.
+Participants are required to complete an introductory training on Sunday, September 8th and Sunday, September 15th from 10:00 am – 4:00 pm.
+The program has a one year commitment with 25 hours of involvement per semester and bi-weekly meetings which occur on Wednesdays from 4:00 – 5:30pm.